CherifYasmine/Subscriptions-vision/README.md

 Built with React + Vite + Tailwind and Tauri (Rust).

-Track all your recurring subscriptions **offline** — no accounts, no cloud, no tracking.
+Track all your recurring subscriptions **offline**, no accounts, no cloud, no tracking.
 Export/Import your data anytime, and get desktop notifications before renewals.

 ---